jackfranklin/javascriptplayground.com/_posts/2018-02-20-habits-of-successful-react-components.md

 }

 render() {
-  ...
+  // render some things!
 }
 ```

-And now the component is shorter and we can test our business logic in
+And now the component is shorter and contains much less logic that we have to
-isolation.
+understand to work on it.
+Another advantage is that we can test our business
+logic in isolation now without having to mount React components in test to do
+so.

 ### 3. Uses PropTypes consistently (or TypeScript/Flow)